 If there are multiple people working on the same model file as a team, how do we avoid inadvertently overwriting changes made by other team members?

 In a team environment where multiple people are contributing to changes to the same model file, a batch file can be used to manage file 'check-out' and 'check-in' in a way that helps avoid overwriting changes made by other team members.
-Download the linked zip file to see an example of how this can be done.
+Download the linked zip file (at the bottom of the article) to see an example of how this can be done.

 The zip file contains a batch file and a folder with an example model file and supporting Excel files (for input and output).
 The folder containing the model file can be stored at a common location that everyone on the team can access.
 When the batch file is run (e.g. by double-clicking), a copy of the model folder (and contents) is made in the directory where the batch file was run (i.e. the target location).
 At the source location (where the model folder is located), a temporary folder is created and the original source files are stored in the temporary folder.
 When the team member who is editing the model saves the model and closes GoldSim, the source folder is moved back out of the temporary folder and the edited files are written back to the source location (overwriting the original source files with the updated files).